Hire in Turkey

 Social Security in Turkey

 Turkey’s Social Security Fund Insurance provides employees with insurance coverage for sickness, unemployment, disability and maternity care.
 It also covers pension and work-related accidents and diseases.
 All employees are eligible to enroll and will be able to claim these benefits upon registration through social security.

 If a foreign employee is not subject to social security payments in his or her home country, full contributions will generally be imposed in Turkey.
 Otherwise, there is an exemption from contribution for three months (or more if there is a social security treaty between his or her home country and Turkey).

-For 2023, the social security ceiling amount is 75,060 TRY.
-This ceiling amount is updated annually according to the changes in the minimum wage (capped at 7.5 times the minimum wage.)
+From July 1st, 2023 to December 31st, 2023, the monthly social security ceiling amount is 100,608.90 TRY.
+This ceiling amount is updated according to the changes in the minimum wage (capped at 7.5 times the monthly gross minimum wage.)